-Looking for a crowd-pleaser tahchin (Persian savoury rice cake) that vegetarians can also enjoy?
-Go no farther.
+Looking for a crowd-pleaser tahchin (Persian savoury rice cake) recipe that vegetarians can also enjoy?
+Go no further.
 Here is what you’ve been looking for all the time!
 Seriously, my vegetarian tahchin is so comforting and pretty and so delicious even non-vegetarians won’t notice the absence of meat or chicken.

 This gorgeous rice cake is my interpretation of the classic Persian tahchin which means “layered in the bottom”.
 There are many variations to the classic tahchin.
 The golden saffron infused rice and yoghurt cake may be layered with succulent lamb, chicken or even fish.
 Mine is layered with delicious and subtly spiced sautéed aubergines and mushrooms.

 Sometimes only half of the rice is coloured with saffron.
 This golden layer goes into the bottom of the pan, is covered with a layer of cooked meat or chicken and then topped with plain rice.
 I like to mix all of my rice with yoghurt and saffron.
 Pure indulgence!

 Saffron is the most expensive of all spices, right?
 But given that a little saffron goes a long way, it is not really as expensive to use as one might think.
 Some shop-bought spice mixes and marinades are definitely much more expensive than Persian saffron.
 Nowadays it is very easy to buy quality Persian saffron online.
 And saffron is the only expensive ingredient in this dish so overall this won’t be an expensive dish to make at all.

 To get the best colour and aroma from saffron you need to grind the threads with a mortar and pestle (add a pinch of coarse sugar if the threads are hard to grind) and to brew it with very hot water for a few minutes.